Code-Freaks/blog-data/git/part_2.md

 # Git tutorial part-2
 In this tutorial I will walk you through using branches in git.
 And deploy a static website using github pages.

-if you haven't checked out the part1 of this tutorial please do check it out.
+if you haven't checked out the part-1 of this tutorial please do check it out.
 ## Branches intro
 Think of branches as multiple workspaces for the same project.
 ```
 git branch
 ```
-this lists all the branches in a repository.
+this lists all the branches in a repository.<br>
 Each branch represents independent line of development.
 You can combine 2 branches with `merge` command <br>

 Think of a scenario where you are developing a website.
 In such a case you will need at least 2 branches <br>